-- 12.2 Penalties are given by the Referee, Pits Manager and other designated Horseboarding International or affiliated association officials for breaches of safety and welfare rules. - 12.3 The Referee can issue a Medical Red Card if they believe that any team element has sustained injury. - 12.4 Where any horse rider or board rider has, as the result of a fall, lost consciousness, appears disorientated or confused, or any Horseboarding International or affiliated association official believes that a head injury has been sustained, they will, give that person a Medical Red Card. - 12.5 Yellow card rule Engaging in any action or activity that increases the risk or danger to team members, ground crew, HBUK officials, the general public, or not following the procedures set out by HBUK and its officials, or causing situations that could potentially cause injury or heighten risk in the sport for all involved will be deemed a yellow card offense.
-Yellow cards are given to the team and not the individuals. - HBUK officials may give one verbal warning per minor infringement which does not pose a direct increased risk. - Multiple yellow cards can be accumulated at once. - A team that receives 4 yellow cards will have a second added to their fastest time in the heat where the 4th yellow card was received. - Teams receiving yellow cards for repeat infringements may be awarded double yellow cards on the discretion of HBUK Officials. - 12.6 Yellow Card infringements are but not limited to the below. - Late release - Incorrect release - Cantering out of the pits - Cantering before pre- race gate 1
+- 12.2 Penalties are given by the Referee, Pits Manager and other designated Horseboarding International or affiliated association officials for breaches of safety and welfare rules. - 12.3 The Referee can issue a Medical Red Card if they believe that any team element has sustained injury. - 12.4 Where any horse rider or board rider has, as the result of a fall, lost consciousness, appears disorientated or confused, or any Horseboarding International or affiliated association official believes that a head injury has been sustained, they will, give that person a Medical Red Card. - 12.5 Yellow card rule Engaging in any action or activity that increases the risk or danger to team members, ground crew, Horseboarding International and affiliate nation officials, the general public, or not following the procedures set out by HBUK and its officials, or causing situations that could potentially cause injury or heighten risk in the sport for all involved will be deemed a yellow card offense.
+Yellow cards are given to the team and not the individuals. - HBUK officials may give one verbal warning per minor infringement which does not pose a direct increased risk. - Multiple yellow cards can be accumulated at once. - A team that receives four yellow cards will have a four second time penalty added to all times earnt in the heat the fourth yellow card is given. - Teams receiving yellow cards for repeat infringements may be awarded double yellow cards on the discretion of HBUK Officials.

+12.6 Yellow Card infringements are but not limited to the below.

+- Late release

+- Incorrect release

+- Cantering out of the pits

+- Cantering before pre- race gate 1

 - Galloping before pre-race gate two

 - Boarder touching the horse.

 - Boarder touching the fence.

 - Boarder riding into pits under the fence.

 - Boarder being dragged.

 - Boarder over taking the horse.

-- Boarder loading pressure on the horse. \(Uncontrolled whipping out)
+- Boarder loading pressure on the horse.
+(Uncontrolled whipping out)

 - Rider not bringing horse to a complete stop in the runoff shoot.

 - Horse standing on the board.

 - Use of whip off the rein.

 - Use of whip off the shoulder.

 - Horses that touch another horse.

 - Horses that cause other horses in the pits to move to avoid being hit. (skittling)

-- Buffer zone in the pits 2 meters horses cross that they will be issued a yellow card.
+- Buffer zone in the pits Horses should stay 2 meters away from all crowed barrier fencing.

-- Horses should not pass between the outside of a gate and the outer crowd control barriers. \
+- Horses should not pass between the outside of a gate and the outer crowd control barriers.